MayaCohenMintz/brm2_w_ds_jul_23/README.md

 This includes code that used to run on Ben's computer.

 ## Important
-WOrk on master branch, not main!!!
+Work on master branch, not main!!!
+Use "git pull origin master" to pull from online github if I make changes on their website

 ## ssh keys
 The ssh key is saved in home/ben/.ssh/maya_env_key